On this page

 This test uses a thin microscope to allow your asthma specialist to see what’s going on in your nasal passages.
 It’s usually performed in an outpatient clinic.

-“A nasendoscopy can help to detect problems in your nose, sinuses and even your throat that can lead to chest symptoms and so make your asthma symptoms worse,” says Asthma UK’s in-house GP Dr Andy Whittamore.
+“A nasendoscopy can help to detect problems in your nose, sinuses and even your throat that can lead to chest symptoms and so make your asthma symptoms worse,” says Dr Andy.
 “This test is usually only done if your asthma specialist thinks your nose and sinuses may be triggering some of your symptoms.”

 Because conditions that affect your sinuses can trigger asthma symptoms, the results of this test can show whether or not you need treatment for your sinuses to help control your asthma symptoms.